wanjun-group-seu/AQUARIUM/docs/doc_install.md

 If you need to install  `Biostrings` `rtracklayer` `GenomicFeatures` in an older version of R that does not work with `BiocManager`, please check bioconductor page of these packages.

-## modify the default configuration
+## modify the default configuration template

 The default configure template lies in the `pysrc/body/default.cpysrc/body/default.cfg`.
 Each time you invoke `new_config.py`, you're actually making a copy of this file.

+This template is almost empty after a fresh installation.
-You can modify this file for future use.
+You can modify this file to save your time in future use.

 More details can be found in `conf.md`